borgar/aggro/README.md

 It is similar to [d3.nest](https://github.com/d3/d3-collection#nests) or [Crossfilter](square.github.com/crossfilter/), but for when you just need something small and simple.

-It provides a few conveniences such as normalised date handling and built-in aggregations but does not have strong dimensional bindings or provide nested grouping of output.
+It provides a few conveniences such as normalised date handling and built-in aggregations but does not have strong dimensional bindings.

 # Installing